-- (a) provide that proceedings in respect of a claim, other than proceedings which may be brought in accordance with Article 86, may be brought before the Tribunal; - (b) impose exceptions, conditions and reservations in respect of proceedings which may be brought before the Tribunal under this Law; and - (c) amend the period for making a reference or presenting a complaint (as the case may be) to the Tribunal, specified in any of the relevant provisions of this Law.97 opinion that there are recognized terms and conditions applicable to the case and that the employer or the employee concerned is not observing -
+- (a) provide that proceedings in respect of a claim, other than proceedings which may be brought in accordance with Article 86, may be brought before the Tribunal; - (b) impose exceptions, conditions and reservations in respect of proceedings which may be brought before the Tribunal under this Law; and - (c) amend the period for making a reference or presenting a complaint (as the case may be) to the Tribunal, specified in any of the relevant provisions of this Law.

-88 Awards in individual employment disputes98
+88 Awards in individual employment disputes

-(1) Where proceedings in respect of an individual employment dispute have been brought before, or referred to, the Tribunal and the Tribunal is of it may by its award require the employer or the employee to observe the recognized terms and conditions or such terms and conditions of employment as may be determined by it to be not less favourable to the employee than the recognized terms and conditions.99
+- (1) Where proceedings in respect of an individual employment dispute have been brought before, or referred to, the Tribunal and the Tribunal is of opinion that there are recognized terms and conditions applicable to the case and that the employer or the employee concerned is not observing - (a) those terms and conditions; or - (b) terms and conditions of employment which, in the opinion of the Tribunal, are not less favourable to the employee than those terms and conditions, it may by its award require the employer or the employee to observe the recognized terms and conditions or such terms and conditions of employment as may be determined by it to be not less favourable to the employee than the recognized terms and conditions.